-JP is the biggest foodie of our four kids, so you never know what he might request.
+JP is the biggest foodie of our four kids, so you never know what he might request, especially when if it’s a day when it’s best for day out.
 This week he kept his choice simple and asked for corn chowder.
 However, he did have a request.
 He asked that I make the soup like my grandmother and add bacon to it.

 I honored his request, though I did it with a twist.
 The bacon was offered as a garnish, so it could be added or not and in the amount that each person desired.
 Also, although he requested my grandmother’s version, I used skim milk, keeping the soup lighter.

 As a fun addition to this meal, we tried our hands at homemade crackers.
 For our first attempt, they were pretty good.
 I’ll be posting that recipe tomorrow.

 Hot soup, homemade crackers, good company.
 What more could anyone want on a cold fall night?

 - 3 cups frozen corn